tommy3001/blog_project3001_org/introcython.rst

         cdef int p[1000]
         result = []

-Normal variable definition in Python:

 .. code-block:: python

 	#primes in standard Python syntax:
-    def primes( kmax):
+    def primes(kmax):
         p= range(1000)
         result = []

 What is the difference?
-In the upper Cython version you can see the definitions of the variable types like in standard C.
+In the upper Cython version you can see the declaration of the variable types  and the integer array like in standard C.
 For example `cdef int n,k,i` in line 3.
-This additional type definition (e.g. integer) allows the Cython compiler to generate more efficient C code from this Cython code.
-While standard Python code is saved in `*.py` files, the Cython code is saved in `*.pyx` files.
+This additional type definition (e.g. integer) allows the Cython compiler to generate more efficient C code from the second code.
+While standard Python code is saved in `*.py` files,Cython code is saved in `*.pyx` files.

 And what is with the speed?
 So lets try it!